 The goal of the FFVP is to create healthier school environments by providing healthier food choices, expand the variety of fruits and vegetables children experience, increase children's fruit and vegetable consumption, and make a difference in children's diets to impact their present and future health.

-Participating schools are: Brookdale Elementary, Elmhurst Elementary, Christensen Elementary, Harvard Elementary, James Sales Elementary and Midland Elementary.
+Participating schools are: Brookdale Elementary, Elmhurst Elementary, Central Avenue, Christensen Elementary, Collins Elementary, Harvard Elementary, James Sales Elementary and Midland Elementary.